petrikaj/lappaa/compare/lappaa-vs-opusclip.md

 1. They utilize **OpusClip** to automatically isolate the 5 best drops or insights from the video stream into vertical shorts.
 2. They realize they didn't speak on camera to introduce the clips, so they open **Lappaa**, record a fast *"Hey guys, here is the recap of last night"* voiceover, let the app apply a neon visualizer and auto-captions, and post it instantly to their Instagram Story to promote the Opus clips.

 Oppositely, if you only have a *master audio recording* from a studio session, OpusClip cannot generate a video for you.
-For indie musicians, voiceover artists, and producers, **Lappaa** takes that audio file, pairs it with an AI background and visualizer, normalizes it to the LUFS standard for streaming algorithms, and hands you a shareable vertical video.
+For indie musicians, voiceover artists, and producers, **Lappaa** takes that media file, pairs it with an AI background and visualizer, normalizes it to the LUFS standard for streaming algorithms, and hands you a shareable vertical video.

 ---